4nkit-5hukla/design-tool/replit.md

   - All packages now install cleanly with standard `npm install`
   - No peer dependency conflicts

-### October 4, 2025 - Initial Replit Setup
+### October 4, 2025 - Replit Environment Setup (GitHub Import)
+- Successfully imported project from GitHub to Replit
-- Installed Node.js 20 and all npm dependencies
+- Installed Node.js 20 and all npm dependencies (473 packages)
+- Fixed dependency conflicts:
+  - Replaced `mui-color` with `react-color` (ChromePicker) in shadow and stroke color components
+  - Updated import statements and API usage to match react-color
 - Configured Vite to work with Replit's proxy system:
   - Set host to `0.0.0.0` for port 5000
-  - Added allowed hosts for `.replit.dev` and `.repl.co` domains
-  - Removed `vite-plugin-mkcert` (SSL cert plugin incompatible with Replit)
-- Uncommented `useMultiSelect` export to fix missing `alignMultiSelect` function
+  - Changed `allowedHosts` from array to `true` to allow all hosts (required for Replit iframe proxy)
+  - Enabled HMR (Hot Module Replacement) for live updates
-- Set up Frontend workflow running on port 5000
+- Set up Frontend workflow running on port 5000 with webview output
-- Configured deployment settings for autoscale with Vite preview
+- Configured deployment settings for autoscale:
+  - Build: `npm run build`
+  - Run: `npx vite preview --host 0.0.0.0 --port 5000`
+- Application successfully tested and verified working in Replit environment

 ## Development